tharunShiv/tharunshiv-blog/src/content/pyyaml.md

 ##### Where do I learn these?

-**I have got the exact place where you can learn these from, ask doubts and also get a Certificate on Completion.
+**I have got the exact place where you can learn these from, ask doubts and also get a Certificate on Completetion.
 Check out this course from Udemy <a href="https://www.udemy.com/course/javascript-tharunshiv/?referralCode=6326CE49CCF4074B11CE" target="_blank">(Click) JavaScript Modern ES6 - 2020 - The Complete Course - Udemy</a>.
 The first few videos are free on my YouTube Channel.
 Try them out here: <a href="https://www.youtube.com/playlist?list=PLQTwHWAmj18Y2dfj-8PkIogD9hrBzp4M9">Being a Pro - YouTube - JavaScript Playlist</a> Thank you for reading!**

         Now you can subscribe to my blog to get the latest posts delivered directly to your inbox.